jmdejong/Asciifarm/README.md

 - equipment
 - autofight/autoretaliate?
 - display target enemy health
-- write converter to convert tiled map files to readable files
 - better reaction on player death
 - room unloading when there are no players
 - better inventory selection